 \paragraph{(No) Tokenization}

-Tokenization is a commonly-used, \emph{domain-specific} pre-compression step to boost transformers' performance by increasing their vocabulary size in order to fit more information into their limited context window~\citep{lester2024training}, \ie increased information density at the cost of increased entropy.
-However, since our goal is to be domain-general, we do not use tokenization and instead feed our models directly with byte streams (we still have to choose how to flatten images and how to sample audio signals, which are minimal domain-specific preprocessing steps).
+Tokenization is a commonly-used, \emph{domain-specific} pre-compression step to boost transformers' performance by increasing their vocabulary size to fit more information into their context window~\citep{lester2024training}, \ie increased information density at the cost of increased entropy.
+However, since we aim to be domain-general, we do not use tokenization and instead feed byte streams to our models (we still have to choose how to flatten images/sample audio signals, \ie minimal domain-specific preprocessing).

 \paragraph{Evaluation}

 To evaluate performance, we compute the compression ratio (lower is better):